 The longer train service intervals will provide more hours for our engineers to intensify and speed up maintenance and asset renewal works.
 Commuters can look forward to increased train service reliability when these works are completed.

 Commuters advised to plan ahead

-Commuters are advised to check the departure times at affected MRT stations, or on SBST’s website (for NEL) and SMRT’s website (for EWL) and the respective social media platforms, in order to plan their journeys ahead of time.
+Commuters are advised to check the departure times at affected MRT and LRT stations on SMRT’s website (for EWL) and SBST’s website (for Punggol LRT) and the respective social media platforms, in order to plan their journeys ahead of time.

 Paying for Your Ride

 Use a stored value card such as an ez-link or NETS Flashpay where fares are charged based on distance travelled.
 Alternatively, you may purchase a standard ticket at every train station.